Quick and Easy Banana Muffins

 Banana Muffins. - harvestandnourish.com

-Tips for making Banana Muffins
+A few helpful tips for making the best Banana Muffins

 • Use room temperature ingredients: Room temperature butter, eggs and dairy blend more easily, creating a smoother batter and a more uniform, fluffy texture.
 Using cold ingredients can lead to dense, lumpy, or unevenly textured baked goods that won’t rise as well and take longer to bake.